 - A PDF reader such as Adobe Reader (latest version) or Foxit Reader (latest version)

-- A .doc file compatible office suite, such as LibreOffice or Microsoft Office
+- A .docx file compatible office suite, such as LibreOffice or Microsoft Office

 All the hardware and software outlined above must be correctly installed and maintained.
-We strongly recommend that you take steps to protect your computer(s), including backing up data, installing up-to-date anti-virus software and keeping the operating system and other vulnerable software up to date.
+We strongly recommend that you take steps to protect your computer/device(s), including backing up data, installing up to date anti-virus software and keeping the operating system and other vulnerable software up to date.

 If you are participating in a course that lasts for two or more years, you must ensure that you keep your hardware and software up to date with the minimum requirements for each academic year.